Jellyfiish/recipely/PRESS-RELEASE.md

   <!-- > Name the product in a way the reader (i.e. your target customers) will understand. -->

 ## Market ##
   Love to cook but don't know what to make?
-Jellyfiish is for you!
+Recipely is for you!
   <!-- > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title. -->

 ## Summary ##